Unsupervised Super-Resolution Data Assimilation Using Conditional Variational Autoencoders with Estimating Background Covariances via Super-Resolution: Methods

-The clipping function, ${\rm clip}_{[0,1]}(z) = \min\{1, \max\{0, z\}\}$ ($z \in \mathbb{R}$), restricts the value range to the interval $[0, 1]$.
-This function acts independently on each element of the input array.
-Parameters $m$ and $l$ were determined such that 99.999\% of the vorticity values were within the $[0,1]$ range.
-As a result of this preprocessing, $0$ is considered a missing value and is substituted onto the HR grid points without observations.
+The clipping function, ${\text{clip}}_{[0,1]}(z) = \min\{1, \max\{0, z\}\}$ ($z \in \mathbb{R}$), restricts the value range to the interval $[0, 1]$.
+The parameters $m_\omega$ and $s_\omega$ are determined such that 99.9\% of the vorticity values fall within the $[0,1]$ range.
+After applying Eq. (\ref{eq:preprocess}), zero is regarded as a missing value and is assigned to the HR grid points without observations.
+This clear interpretation of zero facilitates feature extraction from the input data.\cite{Yasuda+2023BAE}

-\subsection{Training and Testing Methods for the Neural Networks}
+\subsection{Training and testing methods for the neural networks}